 Ritika: Believe me it is quite a feat you need to accomplish here.
 I can say from Indian women’s perspective that you will need to manage your time pretty well.
-I surely can say it is an uphill task initially, but trust me, by the end of couple of quarters, you will be a master of time management (that is what I have been hearing from my seniors!).
+I surely can say it is an uphill task initially, but trust me, by the end of a couple of quarters, you will be a master of time management (that is what I have been hearing from my seniors!).
 In addition, it helps immensely if you have a helpful partner at home.
-You both need to be on same page as to what entails your MBA journey.
-My husband has been amazingly supportive with everything so far.
+You both need to be on the same page as to what entails your MBA journey.
+My husband has been amazingly supportive of everything so far.
 It’s always good to know that you have someone to count on by your side in battles you are fighting!
 Prioritize!
 Prioritize and prioritize some more.
 Treat time as money and use it as judiciously as possible.
 Learn to say ‘no’ to things and people who fail to appreciate the fact that you are juggling so many things and ‘sap’ your time and energy away.
-Instead, stay with folks who motivate you and bring positivity to table.
+Instead, stay with folks who motivate you and bring positivity to the table.
 Booth is very rigorous and demanding, both emotionally and mentally.
 At times you do feel overwhelmed with it.
 Don’t give up!
 Keep calm and march ahead (At least that is what I keep saying to myself anyway!).
 It will be worth all the blood and sweat at graduation!!!

 Poonam: What are your favorite non-school books?
 What are you hobbies?

 Ritika: I love The Monk who sold his Ferrari.
 I so want to follow it to the T. I am following many things mentioned in the book as of now, but I need to do so much more for constant overhaul.
 Running and cooking bring sanity and calm to me.
-There is no other thing in the world I love better than good home cooked meal and an exhilarating 40 minutes jog/run
+There is no other thing in the world I love better than a good home-cooked meal and an exhilarating 40 minutes jog/run

 Poonam: Robin Sharma is one of my favorite authors, too, and I love this book The Monk who sold his Ferrari.
 Thank you, Ritika, for sharing your story with us.
 It was a pleasure chatting with you.
-I am sure your valuable insights will be a helpful resource to the prospective MBA candidates.
-Good luck on your Booth experience and your future career.
+I am sure your valuable insights will be a helpful resource to prospective MBA candidates.
+Good luck with your Booth experience and your future career.

 For more student interviews, click here.